supertokens/blog/content/supertokens-vs-clerk/index.md

 ---
-title: "Clerk Vs Supertokens: Custom Vs Ready-To-Use Access Protocol"
+title: "Clerk Vs SuperTokens: Custom Vs Ready-To-Use Access Protocol"
 date: "2024-06-01"
 description: "Explore the differences between SuperTokens and Clerk to determine the best user access management solution for your project.
 Understand their core functionalities, key differences, and pricing to make an informed decision."
 cover: "supertokens-vs-clerk.png"